andre-st/wahoo-utils/README.md

 	4. import new track via companion app
 	5. sync Bolt and app
 	6. avoid confusing new and old tracks if autosynced with Komoot
-- DB is independent of tracks (you can sync tracks with Komoot) or - negatively - not aligned with changed tracks, and requires separate cleaning/updating
-	- good for covering a wider region (shelters?) but not a track